The Lobster

 “Then what, pray tell, is this idea you accuse me of wrongfully possessing?”

-Steven inhaled deeply and exhaled.
-“You’re great, Langostius, but I just got out of a relationship . . . and I’m not really looking for anything right now.”
+Steven took another breath, and released it.
+“You’re wonderful, Langostius… but I just got out of a relationship, and I’m not looking for anything.”

 The lobster was crestfallen.